List of solar eclipses visible from China

 This list of solar eclipses seen from China describes precise visibility information for solar eclipses and major cities in China.

 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby obscuring Earth's view of the Sun.
 Eclipses can be total, annular, or partial.
 The zone of a total eclipse where the sky appears dark is often just a few miles wide.
 This is known as the path of totality.

 An eclipse that is "visible from Asia" in general terms might not be visible at all at a specific location.
-E.g., parts of Sri Lanka may fall into darkness for a few seconds, people in Indonesia, India, and Pakistan enjoy the partial eclipse, and Beijing may be too far away to fall under the moon's shadow.
+E.g., parts of Sri Lanka may fall into darkness for a few seconds, people in Indonesia, India, and Pakistan enjoy the partial eclipse, and Beijing may be too far away to fall under the Moon's shadow.

 Occasionally a major city lies in the direct path of an annular or total eclipse, which is of great interest to astronomy buffs – some people make travel arrangements years in advance to observe eclipses.
 Nearly two-thirds of the Earth's surface is covered by oceans, thus a total eclipse at a major metropolitan area where hotels and amenities are available is an event of considerable interest.

+Eclipses were of great interest to ancient Chinese astronomers, who viewed them as omens.
+Many are recorded in the Spring and Autumn Annals and in the Twenty-Four Histories, which has been helpful to historians in assigning absolute dates to events from Chinese history.